Naziha-1986/-reading-notes.md/class-01.md

- # 2. Jon Ducket book Summriaztion:
+ # 2. Jon Duckett book Summarization:

 ## Title of the book:"_JavaScript and JQuery: Interactive Front-End Web Development_"

 ![JS book](https://github.com/Naziha-1986/reading-notes.md/blob/main/book2.jpg)

-**This book explains how JavaScriptcan can make websites more interactive, interesting,and user-friendly**.
+**This book explains how JavaScript can make websites more interactive, interesting,and user-friendly**.

  `Question #1` **How Javascript makes web pages more interactive?**

  `Answer`
  1. you can use it to choose any element, text or even any attribute from HTML page.
- 2. you can access and modify the content in aweb page while it is being viewed in the browser.
+ 2. you can access and modify the content in a web page while it is being viewed in the browser.
  3. you can set a specific steps for the browser to follow.
  4. when a specific event occurred, you can specify a script to run.